Chemnitz: After reunification

 On 23 April 1990, a referendum on the future name of the city was held: 76% of the voters voted for the old name "Chemnitz".
 On 1 June 1990, the city was officially renamed.

 After the reunification of Germany on 3 October 1990, the city of Chemnitz faced several difficult tasks.
 Many inhabitants migrated to the former West Germany and unemployment in the region increased sharply; in addition Chemnitz did not have adequate shopping facilities, but this was increasingly demanded.
-Large shopping centers were constructed on the city periphery to the early 1990s.
+Large shopping centers were constructed around the city's periphery in the early 1990s.

 Chemnitz is the only major German city whose centre was re-planned after 1990, similar to the reconstruction of several other German cities in the immediate post-war years.
 Plans for the recovery of a compressed city centre around the historic town hall in 1991 led to an urban design competition.
 This was announced internationally by the city and carried out with the help of the partner city of Düsseldorf.
 The mooted project on an essentially unused area of the former city would be comparable in circumference with the Potsdamer Platz in Berlin.

 Numerous internationally renowned architects such as Hans Kollhoff, Helmut Jahn and Christoph Ingenhoven provided designs for a new city centre.
-The mid-1990s began the development of the inner city brownfields around the town hall to a new town.
+The mid-1990s began the development of the inner city brownfield around the town hall to a new town.
 In Chemnitz city more than 66,000 square meters of retail space have emerged.
 With the construction of office and commercial building on the construction site "B3" at the Düsseldorf court, the last gap in 2010 was closed in city centre image.
 The intensive development included demolition of partially historically valuable buildings from the period and was controversial.
 Between 1990 and 2007 more than 250 buildings were leveled.